sam-git/personal-goals/learnings/javascript/eloquent-javascript.md

 ---
 `debugger` statement in javascript will pause the code and open the browsers debugger at that point of execution.

+in non strict mode, `this` is functions that are not called as methods refers to the global scope object. using strict mode makes it hold the value `undefined`. [link](http://eloquentjavascript.net/08_error.html#h_u1jlTq3i42)

 http://eloquentjavascript.net/09_regexp.html
 ---